The Truth About Flying Earwigs: Should You Be Concerned?

 Conclusion

-The truth is: Flying earwigs are not as terrifying as they seem.
+Flying earwigs are not as terrifying as they seem.
 While some can fly, it’s not their go-to method of movement, and they are far more likely to crawl their way indoors.
-The real concern lies in what draws them into your home in the first place moisture, shelter, and food sources.
+The real concern lies in what draws them into your home in the first place: moisture, shelter, and food sources.

-If you’re dealing with recurring sightings or simply want peace of mind, contacting a trusted expert in pest control Boston services can make all the difference.
+If you’re dealing with recurring sightings or simply want peace of mind, contacting a trusted exterminator in Boston can make all the difference.

 About South Shore IPM